davisjoseph6/holbertonschool-machine_learning/supervised_learning/decision_tree/README.md

 Concepts
 For this project, we expect you to look at these concepts:

-What is a decision tree?
+What is a decision tree??
 Decision_Tree.pred vs Decision_Tree.predict